tpoisot/ms_proba_networks/ms/maintext.md

    \label{f:app2}
 \end{figure}

 There are two striking results.
-First, null models consistently *understimate* the nestedness of the 59 pollination networks, as evidence by the fact that all $\Delta_N$ values are strictly positive.
-Second, this understimation is *linear* between null models I and II, although null model II is always closer to the *actual* nestedness value.
+First, null models consistently *underestimate* the nestedness of the 59 pollination networks, as evidenced by the fact that all $\Delta_N$ values are strictly positive.
+Second, this underestimation is *linear* between null models I and II, although null model II is always closer to the *actual* nestedness value.
 The markedly non-random value of the null nestednesses when compared to the empirical values calls for a closer